Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 A strong reference increments the reference count of the instance to which it points.
 When one instance of a reference type (RefA) has a reference to another (RefB), we say that RefA is an “owner” of RefB.

-By retaining a reference to RefB, RefA protects RefA from being deallocated by ARC.
+By retaining a reference to RefB, RefA protects RefB from being deallocated by ARC.

 ![syntax](assets/Strong_refA_to_refB.png)